slipgamer8241/task-timer/README.md

 5. **get-time**

-    get-time displays the all tasks you have started.
+    Get-time displays the all tasks you have started.

     ```bash
     get-time